 A hearing for a restraining order can be requested and scheduled without your knowledge.
 This puts you at a clear disadvantage that the petition will be granted, without you having an opportunity to be heard on the matter.

-At Monder Law Group, this is what an experienced criminal defense attorney can do for you:
+At Monder Criminal Lawyer Group, here's what we can do for you:

 - Fight the allegations outlined in the petitioner’s DV-100, using DV-120 forms to explain your story to get the temporary restraining order lifted.